 “But wait”, some of you may ask.
 “I already have a computer at home!
 Why don’t I just put the website in it?”

 The answer is simple – your computer may break, be turned off or electricity could go down.
 When your computer is down, so is your website – so it’s better to trust a dedicated hosting provider to take care of that for you.
-We even have a tool, which helps to monitor the availability of every page on the web and see, so you can see how their servers perform.
+Just below, you’ll even find a tool, which helps to monitor the availability of every page on the web and see, so you can see how their servers perform.

 So in terms of availability, hosting is better than your own computer.
-Not to mention that turning your computer into a server is a big challenge, more suited for experienced users.
-Instead, such people may be more interested in getting a dedicated server or a virtual private server.
+Not to mention that turning a computer into a server is a big challenge, more suited for experienced users.
+Instead, for such people I would personally recommend getting a dedicated server or a virtual private server.

 On the other side of the spectrum, there are beginner users.
 They just want to have a simple website up and running.
 They never planned to make a server out of their computer, nor they want to become professional database managers.
 For those people, a website builder could be a perfect option.

 Website builders are simple to use and there’s no need to worry about anything but the design of the page.
 They do cost extra and may have a limited customizability but some people may love them as their page building option of choice.

 For everyone in the middle, there’s web hosting.

 It allows you to install any kind of a page building software or even code it yourself and make the website just the way you want it to be.
 You may use WordPress – the most popular page management system in the world.
 Or you could install PrestaShop or Magento and immediately start selling online.

 Web hosting gives you the freedom to make whatever kind of page you want – and if you choose to work with simple-to-use software, your website building experience could be as simple as using a page builder.

 And what’s even better, is that compared to a private server or a website builder, web hosting is far and away the cheapest option out of the three.
 This is why web hosting is so popular amongst bloggers, artists, and various small businesses – it combines freedom, customizability and low prices.